As experience and knowledge base grows, our residents steadily transition to roles with greater autonomy and decision making

 Yearly Clinical Schedule -- PGY-2

 The PGY-2 residents provide most of the direct inpatient care and in-house night-time coverage of the Hospital of the University of Pennsylvania, Pennsylvania Hospital, and Presbyterian Medical Center.
-The services at the Hospital of the University of Pennsylvania are covered with a mixture of overnight call and nightfloat systems while the services at Pennsylvania Hospital and Presbyterian Medical Center are primarily covered with a nightfloat system.
+The services at the Hospital of the University of Pennsylvania, Pennsylvania Hospital, and Presbyterian Medical Center are primarily covered with a nightfloat system.
+Each service is covered by overnight call about 2 nights per week to ensure our nightfloat residents have adequate time off per week.
 Overnight, the PGY-2 residents discuss all cases with a PGY-3 or PGY-4 supervising resident.
 Multiple subspecialty attending neurologists—including critical care, neurovascular, and epilepsy—are on-call each night to discuss complicated cases.
 This system maximizes resident autonomy while balancing patient care, resident education, and resident lifestyle.
-All PGY-2 residents have at least 10 weeks of elective time that is customized to the interests of the trainee, as well as 4 weeks of subspecialty outpatient experiences so that our residents have the early exposure to all areas of neurology necessary to make well-informed Fellowship decisions.
+All PGY-2 residents have 10-12 weeks of elective time that is customized to the interests of the trainee, as well as 2 weeks of subspecialty outpatient experiences so that our residents have the early exposure to all areas of neurology necessary to make well-informed Fellowship decisions.
 Our PGY-2 resident schedule is on a 6+2 block scheduling system.
 Trainees spend up to 6 weeks in a row on inpatient services, followed by 2 weeks in the ambulatory or elective setting, or on vacation.

 |HUP Neurointensive care||2||None|